 - Make sure that the dimensions of the replacement wheel are approved for your car.
 [1] - Make sure you read through all the instructions before you start.
 Get all the tools you need before the car is raised.
-[2] - Use the towing eye as an extended handle for the wheel wrench.
-The towing eye must be screwed into the wrench as far as it will go.
+[2]

 Removing the wheel